Representation for Criminal Charges in Tennessee

 Nearly Two Decades of Experience on Your Side

 Everyone is presumed innocent until proven guilty.
 However, when you are the one charged with a crime, it may not feel that way.
 An allegation of criminal activity can have a devastating impact on your personal and professional life.
 There is no doubt that this can be a frightening and confusing time.
-That is why it is important to seek help from an attorney who does not shy away from an aggressive defense.
+That is why it is important to seek help from a Chattanooga defense attorney who does not shy away from an aggressive defense.

-Call our Chattanooga criminal defense attorney at (423) 250-1499.
+Call our Chattanooga defense attorney at (423) 250-1499.
 We proudly serve the arrested and accused throughout Hamilton and Marion Counties.

 - Assault charges: A charge of assault can involve a wide range of behaviors, from domestic abuse and bar fights to serious felonies involving the use of deadly weapons.
 We have successfully defended numerous clients who have been charged with all types of assault crimes.